PIK-LPJmL/lpjmlkit/paper.md

 # Statement of need

-A simple interface makes software easier to use and improves accessibility, user experience, and overall adoption.
-Often, scientists with expertise in their respective field that can meaningfully design and interpret simulation experiments lack substantial training in software engineering.
+A simple interface facilitates the use of software and improves accessibility, user experience, and overall adoption.
-Developing tools for standard tasks, such as input preparation or basic output processing introduces inefficiencies and is error-prone as such on-demand solutions typically lack proper testing and documentation.
-Traditional process-based numerical models in low-level languages can be challenging for less experienced users to operate, `lpjmlkit` provides a more user-friendly interface to the LPJmL model, making it easier for a wider range of users to conduct complex simulations.
+Scientific software should also be findable, accessible, interoperable and resusable, according to the FAIR principles for research software [@barker_introducing_2022].
+Numerical models based on process-based approaches and implemented in low-level programming languages are often characterised by a long history and long development cycles, that affect operability.
+These models therefore often lack simple and reliable interfaces that are also FAIR [@wilson_best_2014; @barker_introducing_2022].
 LPJmL is a well-established and widely-used dynamic global vegetation, hydrological and crop model, widely used in the scientific community.\
 LPJmL has been used for more than a decade and was employed by researchers